Gabri432/transportation-data-repository/README.md

 ------ run.py          # Simple program to show an example of usage

--- v1/                 # First stable version of the data
+-- v1/                 # First stable version of the data (not currently existing, just to give you an idea)
 ---- company1.json
 ---- company2.json
 ---- scripts/